 Most of Sonos connectivity is based on the Sonos app, which acts as a remote control for streaming music from the likes of Pandora, Spotify, or Amazon Music directly to the speakers through a WiFi or ethernet connection.
 Those with Apple devices can also beam music or other audio directly to the speaker.
 Sonos speakers, however, lack a Bluetooth connection, so Android and Windows users will have trouble doing things like watching Netflix while sending the audio to their Sonos system.
 The Move is one notable exception and is the first Sonos speaker with Bluetooth capability.

 There were two dark horses in our connectivity metric, neither of which were prefixed with the name Sonos or Bose.
 The Sony SRS-RA3000 and the Marshall Stanmore II both received the highest marks for their connectivity prowess, vastly outperforming the lesser scorers in the metric.
-The Sony SRS-RA3000 especially, with its ability to seamlessly play HiFi tracks via Google Chromecast definitely makes it a speaker not to be easily discounted.
+We especially loved the Sony SRS-RA3000's ability to seamlessly play HiFi tracks via Google Chromecast.

 A great home speaker, or better yet, a group of great home speakers, can add ambiance and entertainment to your main living space, imbue friendly gatherings with joy and frivolity, and make getting ready for work in the morning just a bit more bearable.
 We hope our testing results have helped you find the perfect speaker for your needs and budget, so you can let the music seep into your soul.